jsalbert/Music-Genre-Classification-with-Deep-Learning/README.md

 We adapt the model from [here] (https://github.com/keunwoochoi/music-auto_tagging-keras) to train a custom music genre classification system with our own genres and data.

-Currently the genres supported are:
+Currently the genres supported are the [GTZAN dataset](http://marsyasweb.appspot.com/download/data_sets/) tags:

-- Alternative
-- Dance
-- Pop
-- Dubstep
+- Blues
 - Classical
+- Country
+- Disco
+- HipHop
 - Jazz
+- Metal
+- Pop
+- Reggae
 - Rock
-- Reggae
-- Reggaeton